 A business name should not be a sentence.
-It needs to be short and snappy.
-Think about the top brand names out there today.
-Are any of them more than two words long?
-Maybe one out of a hundred?
-There’s a reason for that.
+It should be short and snappy.
+Think about the top brand names out there today—are any of them more than two words long?
+Maybe one out of a hundred are longer, and there’s a reason for that.
 Consumers have a very short attention span: they might remember a word… but they won’t bother trying to remember a phrase, especially if it’s a business name!

-If you choose to shorten your pet grooming business name by turning it into an acronym, make sure it’s 2-3 letters, max.
+If you choose to shorten your dog grooming business name by turning it into an acronym, make sure it’s 2-3 letters, max.

 Make it Internet Friendly